How to Use the Discounted Cash Flow Model to Value Stock

-The discounted cash flow model is one common way to value an entire company, and, by extension, its shares of stock.
-It is considered an “absolute value” model, meaning that it uses objective financial data to evaluate a company, instead of comparisons to other firms.
-The discounted dividend model is another absolute value model that is widely accepted, but not appropriate for certain companies.
+The discounted cash flow model (DCF) is one common way to value an entire company and, by extension, its shares of stock.
+It is considered an “absolute value” model, meaning it uses objective financial data to evaluate a company, instead of comparisons to other firms.
+The dividend discount model (DDM) is another absolute value model that is widely accepted, though it may not be appropriate for certain companies.

 The DCF formula is more complex than other models, including the dividend discount model: